shieldgenerator7/DnD-Stories/RiftwardTavern/Plan/Library_Item.md

 As a bonus action, you may say the magic words.
 All creatures within 90ft of the tablet and in line of sight of the tablet get t-posed.
 **Saving throw**: Wisdom DC15

 While t-posed, your arms involuntarily outstretch to your side.
-You unable to move your hands or arms.
+You’re unable to move your hands or arms.
 If a quadruped creature gets t-posed, this effects only their front most legs.
 You don’t suffer any penalties to your movement, but when you move, your legs don’t seem to animate.

 This effect lasts until the tablet breaks or until the magic words are spoken again.